 - 2 cloves garlic minced finely

-- 1 tsp freshly grated or ground ginger
+- 1 teaspoon freshly grated or ground ginger

 - small pinch cayenne pepper use more for desired heat level

-- 1 cinnamon stick can substitute 1/4 tsp ground cinnamon
+- 1 cinnamon stick can substitute ¼ teaspoon ground cinnamon

 - 3 cups chicken stock or broth